 Another thing that I wish the story addressed is Reggie’s alcohol addiction.
 Sy seems to think he can manage her addiction by distracting her with his friendship.
 I wish that there had at least been some mention of her getting professional help or recognizing that rescuing someone from addiction is not a burden that a friend can carry.

 All that makes it sound like I expected every issue to be fully examined and processed by Sy before the end of the story, which I know isn’t reasonable.
 I guess I tend to struggle with that in the books that I read.
 It’s pretty realistic for some things to be left unexplored by the hero.
 It also leaves a lot of space for readers to examine things and draw their own conclusions.

-Anyway, I still loved a lot of things about the book, especially the way Sy grows and builds his friendship with Reggie.
+Anyway, I still loved a lot of things about THE LOOPHOLE, especially the way Sy grows and builds his friendship with Reggie.
 I loved the scenes in Istanbul especially.
 Fans of THE MUSIC OF WHAT HAPPENS by Bill Konigsberg or ARISTOTLE AND DANTE DISCOVER THE SECRETS OF THE UNIVERSE by Benjamin Alire Sáenz should check this one out.

 Content warning for homophobia, Islamophobia and abuse.

 Sy is Indian American, Muslim, and gay.
 Farouk is Pakistani American and gay.